tomzo/gocd-json-config-plugin/README.md

 Create issues and PRs if
  * something does not work as you expect it,
  * documentation is not good enough
- * you have questions about Go behavior with remote configuration
+ * you have questions about GoCD behavior with remote configuration

 There has been a long effort to make it possible to store configuration in SCMs, so obviously there will be some errors in lots of new code.
-Please file issues here or ask on [gocd gitter chat](https://gitter.im/gocd/gocd)
+Please file issues here or ask on [gocd gitter chat](https://gitter.im/gocd/gocd).

 # License and Authors